CUB1CWH/rk918-rk919-fw/README.md

 # DISCLAIMER
 I am not responsible for any damage or bricking that occurs if this firmware is used on an incompatible keyboard.
 Use at your own risk.

+As of 11/12/2025, I have extracted and uploaded the stock firmware .bin file for this keyboard.
+You can flash using the official SONiX USB MCU ISP Tool or use SonixQMK's Sonix Keyboard Flasher.

 # Information
 The RK918 and RK919 share the same PCB and features.
 The RK918 is a slight revision of the original RK919 PCB.
 If you take a look underneath the space bar of both keyboards, it will show "919 918 HFD", as shown below: